 Dang!
 That water is cold!
-As a sometime cold-water immersion therapy enthusiast.
-I enjoy water immersion to temporarily reduce muscle soreness and joint pain after a long hike or workout.
+As a sometimes cold-water immersion therapy enthusiast, I enjoy cold water plunges to temporarily reduce muscle soreness and joint pain after a long hike or workout.
 According to studies on the effects of cold-water therapy on humans.
 Submerging one’s body at temperatures of 59F or colder offer the best results for temporary relief of inflamed muscles and joints.
 And as you can see in the first video.
 Safely submerging the body in snowmelt water.
 Gives the psyche a boost in positive mental attitude.
 And it’s also great fun!

 Cold Water Immersion Therapy